business dispute arbitration in Hacienda Heights, California 91745

 In the summer of 2023, a business dispute between two Hacienda Heights entrepreneurs tested the limits of arbitration as a tool for conflict resolution in the heart of California’s 91745 area.

-The Parties: Maria Rivera, owner of Rivera Custom Designs, and Carlos Carvajal, CEO of Carvajal Construction Solutions, had entered a $120,000 contract for a renovation project on a commercial retail space scheduled to begin in November 2022.
+The Parties: the claimant, owner of the claimant Designs, and the claimant, CEO of Carvajal Construction Solutions, had entered a $120,000 contract for a renovation project on a commercial retail space scheduled to begin in November 2022.

 The Timeline: The project timeline was tight—originally set for three months with completion by the end of January 2023.
 By mid-December, Rivera accused Carvajal of numerous delays and substandard materials.
 Carvajal countered, citing additional work requests and unforeseen structural issues that added costs and time.